 Note: The dividend yield figures are based on the most recent distribution.
 Dividend yields go up and down depending on various factors, so never assume that you will be entitled to the same amounts as listed below.

 GlaxoSmithKline is a UK pharmaceutical company that has operations across most continents.
-The firm is strong, stable, and most importantly, has a strong track record of paying dividends.
+The firm has a strong track record of paying dividends.

 This particular dividend stock is a FTSE 100 constituent involved in the financial services space.
-Legal & General has a market capitalization of just over £13 billion, and is now behind one of the most attractive dividend policies in the UK.
+Legal & General has a market capitalization of just over £13 billion and is behind a strong dividend policy in the UK.

-We briefly mentioned British American Tobacco’s recent history of paying strong dividends, and as per its July 2020 announcement, this looks set to continue.
-At a dividend payment of 53p per share, this works at a yield of approximately 6.9% – based on its current share price of just over £30 – which makes it one of the best UK dividend stocks for 2020.
+We briefly mentioned British American Tobacco’s recent history of paying strong dividends.
+At a dividend payment of 53p per share, this works at a yield of approximately 6.9% – based on its current share price of just over £30.

 Much like GlaxoSmithKline, AstraZeneca is a major pharmaceutical company that is a leading player on the FTSE 100.
 In fact, with a market capitalization of just over £100 billion, this actually makes it the most valuable company on the FTSE as of July 2020.

 As a strong and stable defensive stock, AstraZeneca is currently yielding just 2.5%, which is in and around the average of UK health companies.

 5. GVC Holdings (GVC) – 2.2% Yield